-Besides showing you a map, the Maps screen also displays various controls around the screen to help you use the Maps app, as shown in Figure 25-1.
+Besides showing you a map, the Maps screen also displays various controls around the screen to help you use the Maps app, as shown in Figure 27-1.

-FIGURE 25-1: The default appearance of a map, known as the Classic appearance, displays a cartoon view of an area.
+FIGURE 27-1: The default appearance of a map, known as the Standard appearance, displays a cartoon view of an area.
+This map is in Search mode.